Executive Master of Accounting (EMAC) Tuition & Financial Aid

 |$900 per credit hour||30 - 45 credits total||$27,000 - $40,500|

-Program Fees for the Online MHA total $27,000.
-Course fees are $2,000 per course and are billed per semester for course(s) taken in a particular semester.
-On average, a student can expect to take two courses in the summer semester, three courses in the spring, and three courses in the fall.
-Students may choose to increase or decrease their course load, and the account billing summary will automatically adjust according to the number of actual courses taken.
+Program Fees for the EMAC total between $27,000 - $40,500.
+Course fees are $2,700 per 3 credit hour course and are billed each semester for the course(s) taken in a particular semester.
+On average, a student can expect to take two courses in the fall and spring semesters, and one course in the summer.
+Students can increase or decrease their course load, and the semester’s tuition will automatically adjust according to the number of credits enrolled.

 Program Fees are the same for Florida residents, out-of-state residents, and international students.